-Asian shares mixed as virus worries counter recovery hopes
+Global shares mixed as virus worries counter recovery hopes

 Strong data for Japanese machinery orders also helped lift spirits.

-Wall Street stocks ended broadly lower, as trading turned wobbly a day after the market notched its biggest jump in more than five weeks on optimism about the vaccine from Massachusetts-based Moderna Inc.

-Moderna announced positive interim clinical data for a vaccine candidate against the novel coronavirus SARS-CoV-2.
-However, scientists noted that results were available for only a handful of those participating in the tests, making any meaningful conclusions likely premature.

-The S&P 500 fell 1% after having been up by 0.4% in the early going.
-Losses in banks, health care stocks and household goods companies accounted for a big portion of the selling.
-A late-day slide erased early strength in technology stocks and companies that rely on consumer spending.
+Overnight, the S&P 500 fell 1%.
+Losses in banks, health care stocks and household goods companies accounted for a big portion of the selling in a late-day slide that erased early strength in technology stocks and companies that rely on consumer spending.

 Investors are betting that the economy and corporate profits will begin to recover from the coronavirus pandemic as the U.S. and countries around the world slowly open up again.
-However, concerns remain that the relaxing of stay-at-home mandates and the reopening of businesses could lead to another surge in infections, potentially ushering in another wave of shutdowns.
+However, concerns remain that the relaxing of stay-at-home mandates and the reopening of businesses could bring a resurgence in infections and further shutdowns.

-Kohl’s, whose stores have been closed during the outbreak, fell 7.7% after reporting that it swung to a $541 million quarterly loss as its revenue sank more than 40%.

-Traders also hammered shares in Home Depot after the home improvement supply chain reported quarterly results that fell short of Wall Street’s estimates.
-While the company benefited from a surge in homeowners rushing to buy essential supplies, increased spending on employee compensation and other costs related to the coronavirus dragged on its profits.
-The stock fell 3%.

-In other dealings, benchmark U.S. crude oil gained 68 cents to $32.50 a barrel in electronic trading on the New York Mercantile Exchange.
+Benchmark U.S. crude oil fell 20 cents to $31.76 a barrel in electronic trading on the New York Mercantile Exchange.
 It gained 31 cents to $31.96 on Tuesday.
-Brent crude oil, the international standard, rose 11 cents to to $34.76 a barrel.
+Brent crude oil, the international standard, inched down 1 cent to $34.64 a barrel.

 Prices have firmed up as oil producing nations cut back on output and as the gradual reopening of the economies around the globe helps spur demand, which crashed earlier this year due to widespread travel and business shutdowns related to the coronavirus.
 Crude oil started the year at about $60 a barrel.